okeefe123/Metropolitan-Transportation-Commission/README.md

     3. decode_labels.json - connection between integer classes and their corresponding land use attribute

-# Project 3: QA/QC Incoming Jurisdiction Information
+# Project 3: Jurisdiction Entry QA/QC Analysis

+- lambda function ARN:

+    aws:lambda:us-west-2:311263071456:function:jurisdiction-entry-analysis

-### Goals:
+## Goals:

-1. Given entries from a jurisdiction via BASIS website, track and analyze the changes from any previous table version.
+1. Given entries from a jurisdiction, track and analyze the changes from any previous table version.
     a.
 Determine Metrics that can be used as a reflection of valid entries
     b.
 Generalize to compare any updated entry with any master table enty which shares same unique key

 2. Find a method to track all rows potentially affected in redshift database via primary key

 3. Implement analysis as an AWS Lambda Function for external use.
     a.
 Gain a better understanding of "Layers" to bootstrap libraries in a space efficient manner
     b.
 Implement call capabilities both from a Python Environment and through a REST API

-4. Store warning and update logs into appropriate socrata tables for future reference.
+4. Store warning and update logs into appropriate Redshift tables for future reference.

-### Assumptions:
+## Assumptions:
-1. The tables ingested by this pipeline have been pulled from Socrata (and thus that values for all features are consistent in datatype)
+1. The tables ingested by this pipeline have been pulled from Redshift land use 2020 table (and thus that values for all features are consistent in datatype)

 2. Jurisdiction updates are presented to the function as a json file.